AdyoOrg/adyo-ios/README.md

 **Note**: If a third party impression URL exists for the placement, it will also be recorded.

-**Note 2**: The Adyo analytics API automatically detects duplicate impression requests so you don't have to worry if you are calling the `recordImpression` method more than one once (e.g When third party impression URL failed and you want to try again).
+**Note 2**: The Adyo analytics API automatically detects duplicate impression requests so you don't have to worry if you are calling the `recordImpression` method more than once (e.g When the third party impression URL request has failed and you would like to try again).

 ### Automatic Size Detection & Overriding Width and Height